SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.5 Performance testing using Apache JMeter

-I used JMeter to assess single-user query performance; this means that only one thread was employed to run the test plan.
+I used JMeter to assess single-user query performance; only one thread was employed to run the test plan.
-The motivation under this choice is that Data Lake platforms are very different from application databases that needs to support hundreds or thousands concurrent connection under heay load.
+The motivation under this choice is that Data Lake platforms are very different from application databases that need to support hundreds or thousands of concurrent connections under heavy load.
-Especially for small to mid organizations, Data Lake platforms are intended to run data extraction for analytical and business purposes, consisting in few concurrent request, often triggering batch jobs that runs from hours to days.
+Especially for small to mid organizations, Data Lake platforms are intended to run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.

-The performance testing was intended to ran against each database HTTP API.
+The performance testing was intended to run against each database HTTP API.
 Sadly, [Apache Hive](https://hive.apache.org/) doesn't expose a set of REST API to interact with, similarly to other more recent platforms.
 This means that a client is forced to use Hive JDBC drivers or Hive Thrift drivers to perform TCP connections.
-To work around this problem I decided to write an application that works as an HTTP layer on top of [Javascript Hive driver](https://www.npmjs.com/package/hive-driver), so that a client can execute Hive SQL statements via HTTP.
+To work around this problem, I decided to write an application that works as an HTTP layer on top of [Javascript Hive driver](https://www.npmjs.com/package/hive-driver), so that a client can execute Hive SQL statements via HTTP.
 The application code is hosted on SESAR Lab Github's organization: [https://github.com/SESARLab/hive-http-proxy](https://github.com/SESARLab/hive-http-proxy).

-JMeter ran with following conditions:
+JMeter ran with the following conditions:

-- Query cache for each database was disabled
+- The query cache for each database was disabled
 - Single user testing
-- Each query was run 10 times, to have 10 samples per query
+- Each query was run 10 times to have 10 samples per query
 - Each request consisted of all 6 queries run in succession
 - For each request, Average Response Time, Lowest Response Time, Highest Response Time, and Average Response Time Standard Deviation per query were calculated